 The recent case of a great-grandmother and a “runaway” Nissan Qashqai raises interesting issues for car manufacturers and insurers alike.
-In this article, health and safety and product liability experts David Beckenham and Antony Colman look at what lessons can be learned from the incident.
+In this article, product liability expert Antony Colman looks at what lessons can be learned from the incident.

 Mrs Ann Diggles was charged with causing death by dangerous driving when her Nissan Qashqai lurched forward, mounted the pavement and fatally injured a pedestrian.
 The Prosecution alleged that she had accidently applied the accelerator rather than the brake.
 Mrs Diggles’ defence was that a defect in the car had caused it to accelerate on its own.